Deitox/kestrel_engine/docs/editor_shell_plan.md

    - Define a struct in `app::editor_shell` that holds the `// UI State` fields currently on `App`, along with helper methods for default construction.
    - Keep the existing structs (`ClipEditRecord`, etc.) near their current definitions for now and reference them from the new state struct.

+## Step 2 Progress _(2025-11-17)_
+- `EditorUiState` now owns the selection stack (`selected_entity`, inspector details, `gizmo_mode`, and active `gizmo_interaction`) and exposes borrow helpers so gizmo tooling and plugin plumbing can read/update state without poking at `App` internals.
+- The frame profiler and GPU timing history moved into the shell as well: `App` records samples through `record_frame_timing_sample`/`update_gpu_timing_snapshots`, while egui panels consume immutable snapshots via the shell.
+- `EditorUiOutput` grew a `gizmo_interaction` field so the viewport logic can queue interaction resets without mutating `App` mid-frame, which keeps `egui_ctx.run` borrow-safe now that the data lives inside the shell.
+- Camera bookmark data (list, active selection, text input) now lives in `EditorUiState`, so bookmark apply/save/delete flows mutate the shell-owned list and `SceneMetadata` serialization pulls from there rather than `App`.

 3. **Refactor App Construction**
    - Update `App::new` to initialize `EditorUiState` through the shell and remove the duplicated fields from `App`.
    - Provide accessors on `EditorShell` (e.g., `ui_state_mut()`) so `App` can read/write state without exposing internals.